New Sufficient Conditions for Moment-determinacy via Probability Density Tails: Introduction

-In Section 2 we state the main results, three theorems and nine corollaries.
-The needed lemmas for proving the main results are given in Section 3.
-The complete proofs of the main results are provided in Section 4. \\
+The structure of the paper is as follows.
+In Section \ref{sec2}, we state the main results, three theorems, and four corollaries.
+The needed lemmas for the proofs are given in Section \ref{sec3}.
+The complete proofs of the main results are provided in Section \ref{sec4}.
+Comments and comprehensive illustrative examples are given in Section \ref{sec5}.